mhosseinf/Challenge21-deep-learning/README.md

-3. **Epochs:**
+3. **Epochs:**Trained for a higher number of epochs after 1st optimization

 |   Changes        | Before | 1st Optimisation | 2nd Optimisation |3rd Optimisation |
 |------------------|--------|------------------|------------------|-----------------|
 | No of epochs     | 100    | 120              | 120              |120              |
 | -----------------|--------|------------------|------------------|-----------------|

-Note: Trained for a higher number of epochs after 1st optimization

 4. **ModelCheckpoint Callback:**